dokryconn/Dokters-Prescription/README.md

 # The "Research Chemicals" folder
 The `Research Chemicals` folder contains the `Research Chemicals.AHK` script and associated tray icons.
+The `Research Chemicals.AHK` script is a “testing script” to be used for Autohotkey script development.
+(Includes Autohotkey's "Window Spy" tool in the tray menu)

 ## The "Research Chemicals.AHK" script:
- - An Autohotkey “testing script” for Autohotkey script development.
-You can edit this script with functions that you would like to test but do not want to incorporate into your main script.
+ - You can edit this script with functions that you would like to test but do not want to incorporate into your main Autohotkey script.
  - **Display test message - `[CTRL+ALT+SHIFT+T]`**
  - **Identify mouse cursor coordinates - `[CTRL+ALT+SHIFT+C]`**
  - **Launch Script** while running **Dokter's Prescription** - `**[CTRL+ALT+SHIFT+R]**`